pdincubus/MODX-Revo-Boilerplate/README.md

 ##Transport Package

 This is *untested*.
 Be careful, the sky may fall down.

-I've included all the above mentioned extras as part of this as well as all the custom snippets, chunks and templates.
+If you *only* want the snippets, chunks, assets and templates - use the default package.

+If you want the *full* package - install the "subpackages" transport package.
+This includes many of the above mentioned extras rolled in.

 Assets are not included in this package.
 To install, FTP to your /core/packages/ directory, go to Package Management and instead of clicking "Download Extras", click the arrow and choose "Search Locally For Packages".